Street Photography

 Stay Curious!

 Try to get off the beaten track, take a road less walked, find a back street or venture into unknown territory.
 Talk to strangers, shop workers, baristas.
-Get a feel for the environment both in and outdoors and help this inform your phtography naturally.
-The more your confidence grows out there in real life, the more poignant and informative your images will start to become.
+Get a feel for the environment both in and outdoors and help this naturally inform your photography.
+The more your confidence grows in real life, the more poignant and informative your images will become.

 Find out more about our courses here